ericstratford/predictable-residence/README.md

     - False Negative Rate: 0.2401430963616989
 # Discussion Section
 ## Data Exploration
+Prior to preprocessing and model implementation, extensive data exploration was done to understand the structure and characteristics of the QCEW dataset.
+This step was important for identifying potential issues such as missing values, data distributions, and relevant features for analysis.
+Key exploratory steps were:
+- Heatmap Analysis: A heatmap was generated for non-categorical data to identify potential correlations between numerical variables.
+- Descriptive Statistics: Summary statistics, including mean, standard deviation, quartiles, and maximum/minimum values, were calculated for all columns to assess central tendency and variability.
+- Null Value Check: The dataset was checked for missing values in each column, enabling us to determine whether or not data cleaning would be required.
+- Data Filtering: Specific subsets of data were analyzed, such as observations where Area Type was county and Year was 2018 or 2019, to ensure that there would be enough relevant data points to use.
+- Normality Test: A Shapiro-Wilk test was performed on non-categorical data to normality.
+- Pairplot Generation: Visualizations, such as pairplots, were generated to explore relationships between variables.
+These exploratory steps provided insights into the dataset's structure, ensuring that the features selected for modeling were relevant and that potential data issues could be addressed when moving forward.
+For example, identifying the number of older data points helped us data to focus on the more meaningful subsets of the data.
+Additionally, the use of pairplots and heatmaps allowed us to visualize relationships and refine feature selection.
 ## Preprocessing
+During our preprocessing step, we dropped many of the columns from the original dataset.
+We felt like this would help with the accuracy and real-worl applicability of our models.
+For one, we dropped the data from 2016 and 2017 from our dataset since having dates from more recent years would better reflect current conditions, also the dataset was quite large so halving it would also reduce the overall computational cost.
+We also decided to only retain rows that contained "Annual" data as opposed to quarterly, since we don't want quarterly and annual information for the same establishments mixed together, as this may introduce noise.
+Another step we took was creating a new column called "Sector" which would use the NAICS code mapping to derive broader encompassing sectors to categorize each data point.
+This dramatically reduced the number of "Industries" we had, helping us keep dimensionality low when encoding.
+We also dropped any other columns that we did not believe would help with the predictive power of the model based on our data exploration to further reduce the dimensionality.
+One thing that we dropped during our preprocessing that may have been beneficial to keep however was "Ownership", knowing if the establishment was owned federally or by a private party may have helped with the accuracy of our models, as San Diego for example was built up as a major city due to the Navy's large presence, and so it would make sense if there were more federally owned establishments here.
+This is something we should have explored before making a decision on dropping that column.
 ## Model 1
+For our first model, we tested three different models initially to get an understanding of what would work best with our data.
+We decided to go with the decision tree though because it was yielding better test accuracy.
+The decision tree model was also appealing given the nature of our datase since it both numerical variables, such as income levels, and categorical variables, such as industry type.
+Decision trees can easily work with different data types without requiring extensive preprocessing, such as scaling or encoding.
+Furthermore, the simplicity of decision trees makes them computationally efficient, which was an advantage during the exploratory phases of our analysis.
+The use of the Gini impurity criterion ensured that the model focused on maximizing similarities in each node, which is ideal for a classification task.
+Decision trees are however, prone to overfitting, and this was an issue that we ran into, as our training accuracy was roughly 20-30% higher than our test.
+We attempted to tune the model by pruning it but dealth with sharp drops in model performance, in general we struggled with balancing the issue of overfiting and accuracy.
 ## Model 2
+Building on the findings from Model 1, we implemented a second decision tree model but incorporated cross-validation to address the overfitting issue observed in the initial model.
+Cross-validation helped evaluate the model's performance on multiple subsets of the dataset, enabling us to fine-tune hyperparameters, such as maximum depth and minimum samples per split, to achieve better performance.
+Doing this we were able to slightly increase the accuracy of the model.
+We also fine-tuned our KNN model by reducing the number of neighbors and specifying in the parameters that neighbors of closer distance bear greater influence on the predictions.
+Doing this we were able to drastically improve that model's performance.
+KNN still did not perform as well as the Decision Tree classifier however, which is why we went with the latter.
 # Conclusion
 ## Model 1
 ## Model 2